lchen23/brandloyalty/README.md

 ## Problem formulation

-Flex currently own two different brands (Flex and Softcup) with two very similar products.
+Flex currently own two different brands (A and B) with two very similar products.
 The company want to understand the key differences between users of each brand to help inform their marketing and distribution strategy.
 They had several hundred users of each brand (1500 total) fill out an identical survey that was meant to capture customers' demographic, geographic, psychographic, media consumption and purchase behavior information.
 Flex asked for two deliverables:

 1. Across the two segments, what factors are most likely to make someone adopt our product as their primary period product?
 2. Is there any significant differences between the two groups?